AlexMercedCoder/tutorialblog/content/blog/2025/2025-07-02-iceberg-optimization-compaction-basics.md

 - Can interfere with concurrent writes if not carefully scheduled

-That’s why timing and scope matter—a theme we’ll return to later in this series.
+That’s why timing and scope matter: a theme we’ll return to later in this series.

 ## Up Next
 Now that you understand standard compaction, the next challenge is applying it without interrupting streaming workloads.
 In Part 3, we’ll explore techniques to make compaction faster, safer, and more incremental for real-time pipelines.